arques89/CarrotFlix/README.md

 # CarrotFlix

+> [!WARNING]
+> This repository is currently for educational purposes only.

 ## Description

 CarrotFlix is a project designed to serve streaming movies, providing a platform for users to access and watch movies online.